 Next Hägglund says that to care about this life is the essence of secular faith.
 Note that this isn’t faith as in believing without evidence but the faith of savoring the fragility of what we love and care about in this life.
 “To have secular faith is to be devoted to a life that will end, to be dedicated to projects that can fail or break down.”
 I’d amend this quote slightly to say “a life that [may] end…” As long as there is the possibility of loss, we can have secular faith.
 So striving for scientific immortality is consistent with and even depends on secular faith because we can’t be sure of success.

-Furthermore, Hägglund claims, the prospect that the Earth will be destroyed exemplifies our finitude.
+Furthermore, Hägglund claims, the prospect that the Earth will be destroyed reveals our finitude.
 Transhumanists would agree because, even if we defeat death, we may still succumb to other existential risks including the likely death of the universe itself.
 So secular immortality cannot promise immortality the way religion claims to.
 But the advantages of secular immortality are 1) it is based on real scientific and technological possibilities and 2) it can be reconciled with Hägglund’s emphasis on finitude.

 Notably, Hägglund states “Far from being resigned to death, a secular faith seeks to postpone death and improve the conditions of life … The commitment to living on does not express an aspiration to live forever but to live longer and to live better, not to overcome death but to extend the duration and improve the quality of a form of life.”
 And later he adds, “To affirm mortal life is to oppose death, to resist and delay it as best as possible … When we wish that the lives of those whom we love will last, we do not wish for them to be eternal but for their lives to continue.”

 Hägglund also notes that, in contrast to secular faith, religious faith isn’t ultimately concerned with the fate of the Earth.
 For religious believers, the essential is the eternal afterlife, not this finite life.
-No matter the fate of the Earth, they look to God to preserve the ideal order.
+No matter the fate of the Earth, believers look to God to preserve the ideal order.
 In fact, many religious doctrines and visions actually look forward to the end of the world.

-Therefore as a consequence of emphasizing an eternal afterlife, the religious have less reason to care about, for example, climate change, nuclear war, and other existential threats.
+Therefore as a consequence of emphasizing an eternal afterlife, the religious have less reason to care about climate change, nuclear war, and other existential threats.
 These are less important to them because they don’t believe the most valuable things depend on finite life.
 For if you have religious faith what is most valuable remains even if finite life is obliterated.
 Yes, religious believers care about this life too, but if they think this life is intrinsically valuable they manifest secular faith.

 This secular faith is committed to finite human flourishing as an end in itself.
 We care about our planet, ourselves, and others because we believe they’re valuable and we can lose them.
 Even religious people mostly care about others—not because of divine commands or the possibility of heavenly reward—but because we are all finite beings in need of care.
 If we care about things besides ourselves, we have secular faith.